churchers/vm-bhyve/README.md

 Obviously you will need to replace em0 here with the correct interface name on your system:

     # vm switch add public em0

-If you want to use NAT, do not add a physical interface to the switch, as the switch will be on the private side of the NAT network.
-Just enable NAT on the switch:

-    # vm switch nat public on

-This will automatically create a private network on the switch, and forward guest traffic via your default gateway.
-Please note that pf must be enabled in /etc/rc.conf for NAT functionality to work.
-Whilst not strictly required, dnsmasq can be used to provide DHCP services to guests on the NAT network. vm-bhyve will generate a sample dnsmasq.conf file which can be installed for this purpose.

 If you want guest traffic to be on a specific VLAN when leaving the host, specify a vlan number.
 To turn off vlans, just set the vlan number to 0: